Free Your Mind (song)

+Issued as the third single from Funky Divas on September 24, 1992 by East West Records, "Free Your Mind" became a top-10 hit on the US Billboard Hot 100 and a top-20 hit on the UK Singles Chart.
+Billboard named the song No. 41 on their list of "100 Greatest Girl Group Songs of All Time".
+The song was nominated for two Grammy Awards at the 35th Annual Grammy Awards and eight MTV Video Music Awards at the 1993 MTV Video Music Awards, winning three.
+An alternative version of the song with different lyrics appears on the 1992 Summer Olympics compilation album Barcelona Gold.

 Critical reception

-Upon the release, Jennifer Bowles from Associated Press declared the song as a "plea for racial tolerance".
-Larry Flick from Billboard felt that it takes in "a more edgy direction" than in the past for the group.
+Upon the release, Jennifer Bowles from Associated Press named the song a "plea for racial tolerance".
+Larry Flick from Billboard magazine felt it takes in "a more edgy direction" than in the past for the group.
 He remarked that placed "within a driving, guitar-anchored pop/rock setting, the group attacks well-crafted lyrics on racism with unrelenting passion and its trademark harmonies.
 Will jolt many at first, but will ultimately open many eyes."
 Dave Sholin from the Gavin Report commented, "Attacking prejudice head on, The Funky Divas offer advice to those who judge others by looks rather than action.
 Harmonies don't get any better than when these four incredible voices combine their talents."
-Connie Johnson from Los Angeles Times felt the song was a "pleasant surprise", "which confronts the prejudice even a funky diva faces, be it from store clerks--"I can't look without being watched!"—or those who don't understand that while they "might date another race or color, that doesn't mean I don't like my strong black brothers"."
+Connie Johnson from the Los Angeles Times felt the song was a "pleasant surprise", "which confronts the prejudice even a funky diva faces, be it from store clerks—'I can't look without being watched!'—or those who don't understand that while they 'might date another race or color, that doesn't mean I don't like my strong black brothers'."
 Pan-European magazine Music & Media noted that "the "Jackies" of all trades are breaking all the barriers in radio land", describing the song as "funk rock" and a "George Clinton cover as colourful as his dyed hair".

-Gerald Martinez from New Sunday Times called the song "storming", and said it "combines hard rock riffng with funk while En Vogue wail away with awesome power."
-Parry Gettelman from Orlando Sentinel wrote, "'Free Your Mind' owes a small lyrical debt to George Clinton and a large musical debt to LaBelle - not bad places from which to borrow.
-There's a brief, funny spoken intro that parodies an In Living Color sketch, and the quartet slams into a denunciation of prejudice of all sorts: "I might date another race or color/ Doesn't mean I don't like my strong black brothers"."
-A reviewer from People Magazine viewed it as a "the Pointer Sisters-meet-Van Halen rocker".
-Danyel Smith from Rolling Stone described it as "guitar-ravaged" Cheo H. Coker from Stanford Daily felt that En Vogue's "foray into rock 'n' roll [is] completely unsuited for the group, reminiscent of Janet Jackson's "Black Cat".
+Gerald Martinez from the New Sunday Times called the song "storming", and said it "combines hard rock riffng with funk while En Vogue wail away with awesome power."
+Parry Gettelman from Orlando Sentinel wrote, "'Free Your Mind' owes a small lyrical debt to George Clinton and a large musical debt to LaBelle – not bad places from which to borrow.
+There's a brief, funny spoken intro that parodies an In Living Color sketch, and the quartet slams into a denunciation of prejudice of all sorts: 'I might date another race or color/ Doesn't mean I don't like my strong black brothers'."
+A reviewer from People viewed it as a "the Pointer Sisters-meet-Van Halen rocker".
+Danyel Smith from Rolling Stone described it as "guitar-ravaged" Cheo H. Coker from Stanford Daily felt En Vogue's "foray into rock 'n' roll [is] completely unsuited for the group, reminiscent of Janet Jackson's 'Black Cat'.
 While the song has great message, black rock is better left to the black rockers."